chriscoey/chriscoey.github.io/_pages/software.md

 [Hypatia.jl](https://github.com/chriscoey/Hypatia.jl) is a primal-dual conic interior point algorithm for continuous conic problems over generic proper cones.
 We discuss Hypatia in Chapter 1 of [my thesis](/assets/pdf/phd_thesis.pdf), which is based on the paper [performance enhancements for a generic conic interior point algorithm](https://arxiv.org/abs/2107.04262) (with Lea Kapelevich and Juan Pablo Vielma).
-We model three dozen applied [examples](https://github.com/chriscoey/Hypatia.jl/tree/master/examples); some appear in Chapters 2 and 3 of [my thesis](/assets/pdf/phd_thesis.pdf), which are based on our papers [solving natural conic formulations with Hypatia.jl](https://arxiv.org/abs/2005.01136) and [conic optimization with spectral functions on Euclidean Jordan algebras](https://arxiv.org/abs/2103.04104) (with Lea Kapelevich and Juan Pablo Vielma).
+We model three dozen applied [examples](https://github.com/chriscoey/Hypatia.jl/tree/master/examples).
+Some examples appear in Chapters 2 and 3 of [my thesis](/assets/pdf/phd_thesis.pdf), which are based on our papers [solving natural conic formulations with Hypatia.jl](https://arxiv.org/abs/2005.01136) and [conic optimization with spectral functions on Euclidean Jordan algebras](https://arxiv.org/abs/2103.04104) (with Lea Kapelevich and Juan Pablo Vielma).

 ### MOIPajarito solver